hisaylama/AFM-data-height-profile-analysis/README.md

 # HeightProfileApp

-**HeightProfileApp** is a MATLAB application designed for visualizing and analyzing height profile data from atomic force microscopy (AFM) images.
-This app enables users to load height data, plot surface profiles, perform baseline corrections, fit Gaussian models to detected peaks, and save results.
+**HeightProfileApp** is a MATLAB application designed to visualize and analyze height profile data from atomic force microscopy (AFM) images.
+This app enables users to load height data, plot surface profiles, perform baseline corrections, fit Gaussian models to detect peaks, and save results.

 ## Features